 All that is green and healthy!

 Nothing can be more quintessentially Punjabi, than Saron da Saag – a winter delicacy made in North India with fresh mustard greens and other green leafy vegetables.
-No dish from the Punjab, conjures up more powerful nostalgic memories of Punjab, than this earthy, hearty and honest vegetable dish full of antioxidants and nutrients.
-When I think of why this dish is the undisputed monarch of Punjabi dishes, in terms of its connection to the land and culture, it is because it is the one which unites all Punjabi’s.
-The breadbasket of India, Punjab is home to the most fertile agricultural lands in the subcontinent, and nothing symbolises that link more than this honest farmers’ dish, a celebration of the harvest from the earth of Punjab.
-Commonly cooked during the winter and early spring when it is available in bundles, Saag is not a regional dish from one area of Punjab, but rather one loved from all corners.
+No dish from the Punjab, conjures up more powerful nostalgic memories of Punjab, than this earthy, hearty and humble vegetable dish full of antioxidants and nutrients.
+When I ask myself why this dish is the King of Punjabi dishes, in terms of its connection to the land and culture, it is because it is the one which unites all Punjabi’s.
+The breadbasket of India, Punjab is home to the most fertile agricultural lands in the subcontinent, and nothing symbolises that link more than this humble farmers’ dish, a celebration of the harvest from the earth of Punjab.
+Commonly cooked during the winter and early spring when it is available in bundles, Saag is not a regional dish from one area of Punjab, but rather one loved by all corners.
 Its simple vegetarian make up of mostly mustard greens, unifies all Punjabi’s of all classes and religions as all can share this meal.

 In my home and I am sure most Punjabi homes, Saag was a cause of celebration, enjoyed on auspicious occasions such as Lohri, Vaisakhi (originally the celebration of the spring harvest season, and then in 1699 the birth of the Khalsa, Sri Guru Gobind Singh Ji).